cdagnino/cdagnino.github.io/_posts/2015-10-16-fixing_references_for_dynamic_libraries.md

   Reason: image not found
 {% endhighlight %}

-If I really needed that library I would either cry or just try to uninstall and install everything again.
-I'm gonna show you a quick fix that has proved useful.
+If I really needed that library I would either cry and/or try to uninstall and install everything again, hoping things would get solved.
+I eventually learned the proper fix, so I though I'd share it with you.
 I use a Mac, but I'm guessing very similar (if not the same) steps apply for Linux.

 The usual problem is that you have the dynamic library (`dylib`) but the compiled `.so` file is looking at it in the wrong place.

-For this example, let's look at `minqa.so`, that is trying to find `libgfortran.3.dylib` in `gcc/4.9/`.
+For this example, let's look at `minqa.so`, which is trying to find `libgfortran.3.dylib` in `gcc/4.9/`.

 To check the references of `minqa.so`, we run on the terminal: